N1ghteyes/TweetFace/README.md

   ```

 ### Quick tweet
-  this resets the request and scope to get statuses
+  this resets the request and scope to post statuses
   ```php
   $t->tweet('My Tweet Text');
   ```